-Proportions of elements of remuneration related to performance Proportions of elements of remuneration not related to performance Position held as at 30 June 2015 and any change during the year Contract details (duration & termination) Non- salary cash-based incentives % Shares/ Units % Options/ Rights % Fixed Salary/ Fees % Total % Key Management Personnel S S Goh Chairman & CEO No fixed term; may be terminated on 6 months' notice by either party - - - 100 100 B Goh Group Marketing Director - Executive No fixed term; may be terminated on 1 months' notice by either party - - - 100 100 G Norman Director - Non-Executive No formal contract, but subject to member confirmation every 3 years after AGM when first appointed - - - 100 100 B Hunt Director - Non-Executive No formal contract, but subject to member confirmation every 3 years after AGM when first appointed - - - 100 100 R Ling Director - Non-Executive No fixed term, but subject to member confirmation every 3 years after AGM when first appointed - - - 100 100 S T Lim Chief Financial Officer No fixed term, may be terminated on 1 months' notice by either party - - - 100 100 B H Leo Joint Company Secretary No fixed term, may be terminated on 1 months' notice by either party - - - 100 100 G Doumit Chief Accountant/ Joint Company Secretary No written contract - - 100 100
+Proportions of elements of remuneration related to performance Proportions of elements of remuneration not related to performance Position held as at 30 June 2016 and any change during the year Contract details (duration & termination) Non- salary cash-based incentives % Shares/ Units % Options/ Rights % Fixed Salary/ Fees % Total % Key Management Personnel S S Goh Chairman & CEO No fixed term; may be terminated on 6 months' notice by either party - - - 100 100 B Goh Group Marketing Director - Executive No fixed term; may be terminated on 2 months' notice by either party - - - 100 100 G Norman Director - Non-Executive No fixed term, but subject to member con- firmation every 3 years after AGM when first appointed. - - - 100 100 B Hunt Director - Non-Executive No fixed term, but subject to member con- firmation every 3 years after AGM when first appointed. - - - 100 100 R Ling Director - Non-Executive No fixed term, but subject to member confirmation every 3 years after AGM when first appointed. - - - 100 100 S T Lim Chief Financial Officer No fixed term, may be terminated on 2 months' notice by either party - - - 100 100 B H Leo Joint Company Secretary No fixed term, may be terminated on 2 months' notice by either party - - - 100 100 G Doumit Chief Accountant/ Joint Company Secretary No fixed term, may be terminated on 2 months' notice by either party - - - 100 100